valentin-vio-dev/dove-flight-review/README.md

 # Dove 🕊️ a flight review application

 Dove is an open-source application based on [wtfOS](https://github.com/fpv-wtf/wtfos) OSD data, that lets review your drone flight on a map, even in a 3D space along with your OSD video.
-Currently Dove can only be used as a hosted local web application but later a standalone desktop application will be made.
+Currently Dove can only be used as a locally hosted web application but later a standalone desktop application will be made.

 ![](docs/preview.png)